French rugby league system

-The French rugby league system is a four tiered structure with the major national club competition being the Elite One Championship.
-Below this is the Elite Two Championship and a number of regional leagues.
+The French rugby league system is a four tiered structure with the major national club competition being the Super XIII.
+Below this is Elite 2 and a number of regional leagues.
 The teams in each competition can change each year depending on final standings and relegation/promotion.

 There is no set structure for promotion and relegation.
 If a club wants to go up or down a level then they will consult the Fédération Française de Rugby à XIII who will make the decision.

 French clubs can also apply to the Rugby Football League to compete in any level of the British rugby league system.

-Elite One Championship
+Super XIII

-The Elite One Championship currently has nine teams competing in the competition.
-It is the top tier of rugby league in France and sees teams relegated to and promoted from the Elite Two Championship.
+Known as the Elite 1 until 2024, Super XIII it is the top tier of rugby league in France and sees teams relegated to and promoted from the Elite 2 Championship.
+In the 2024–2025 season Super XIII has eleven teams.

-Elite Two Championship
+Elite 2

-The Elite Two Championship is the second tier of rugby league in France.
-Winning teams are promoted to the Elite One Championship, providing they meet stadium/financial requirements.
-Team's finishing bottom can be relegated to the National Division East or West.
-There are currently eight teams in the division.
+Elite 2 is the second tier of rugby league in France.
+Winning teams are promoted to Super XIII, providing they meet stadium/financial requirements.
+Team's finishing bottom can be relegated to the National Division.
+In the 2024–2025 season there are nine teams in the division.

-The league was created in 2007 to replace National League One as the second tier.
-This was intended to bridge the gap between the top division and the rest of the clubs in the league system.

 National Division 1

 The National Division is the third tier of French rugby league.
-It is normally divided into two equal divisions East and West.
-However, in 2008 it was a single pool of 11 teams.
-It currently has 12 teams.
+In the 2024–2025 season it has 8 teams.

-National Division 2
+National Division 2/3

-The National Division 2 is currently split into three zones, with 22 clubs competing across the zones.
+For the 2024–2025 season, the National Division 2/3 season is played in two phases with 25 teams initially divided into six pools and then reorganised into two divisions based on their ranking after the first phase.